RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 summary(gastaxdata[c("G", "P_G_R", "I_R")])
 {% endhighlight %}

+I then retrieve summary statistics for the transformed data:

-Next, I run OLS multiple linear regression, where monthly gas consumption is dependent on the real price of gas and real monthly income.
-This fits a plane to the data, minimizing the sum of squared residuals:
+Then I run OLS multiple linear regression, where monthly gas consumption is dependent on the real price of gas and real monthly income.
+This fits a plane to the data, minimizing the sum of squared residuals, in the form:

 {% highlight r %}
 fit <- lm(G ~ P_G_R + I_R, data = gastaxdata)